TheReviewMediator/Frontend/README.md

 npm run dev
 ```

-# Design
-The design of this project is based on the [figma](https://www.figma.com/design/k3WV6n6WadgTqRXme2QDWB/Wireframes?node-id=0-1&p=f&t=RFggK8M5Q5wxjLEd-0).
-Text Landon (@cheapcouches) for access.
+In order to connect with our [backend](https://github.com/akhan58/mediator-portal), you will need to create a .env file and update `BACKEND_URI` with the link for the backend service (see `.env.example`)

 # Testing
 ```
 npm test
 ```

+# Design
+The design of this project is based on the [figma](https://www.figma.com/design/k3WV6n6WadgTqRXme2QDWB/Wireframes?node-id=0-1&p=f&t=RFggK8M5Q5wxjLEd-0).
+Text Landon (@cheapcouches) for access.

 # React + Vite